laboon/CS1530_Summer2017/exercises/3/exercise3.md

 ### Submission

 Email me a link to repository (e.g., https://github.com/YOUR_GITHUB_USERNAME/CS1530_Exercise2) and the names and github usernames of the people who worked on it.
+This should be done _before_ the next class.

 ```
 Grading:
-Attendance: 0.5
 Lazy sequence: 0.5
 Triangle sequence: 0.5
 Tests: 0.5
+Error-checking: 0.5
 ```